Most conversations about artificial intelligence focus on jobs:

 For many people, identity is closely connected to usefulness.

+Work provides more than income.
 It provides structure, recognition, meaning, and a sense of place within society.
+That is why technological disruption affects more than economics.
+It affects self-perception.

 Intelligence Is No Longer Exclusively Human